25 Year Club (no hyphen)—A club recognizing faculty and staff who have at least 25 years of service to WMU.

 named buildings and programs—In general writing, do not use the full, formal names of buildings or other entities that are named for people.
 Use Miller Auditorium, not James W. Miller Auditorium.
 Use Waldo Library, Sangren Hall, Bernhard Center, Haenicke Institute, Brown Auditorium, Lee Honors College.

-names (people) — In general writing, use an individual's full name, including Dr. if applicable, on first reference (Dr. John M. Dunn—on first reference.
-On subsequent references, use only a last name—Dunn (not Dr. Dunn).
-Never use courtesy titles (Ms., Miss, Mrs., Mr.).
-Abbreviate Jr. and Sr. only with a person’s full name.
-Do not precede by a comma: Martin Luther King Jr.
+names (people)—In general writing, use an individual's full name, including Dr. if applicable, on first reference (Dr. John M. Dunn).
+On subsequent references, use only a last name (Dunn, not Dr. Dunn).
+Never use the courtesy titles Ms., Miss, Mrs. or Mr. Abbreviate Jr. and Sr. only with a person’s full name, and do not precede by a comma: Martin Luther King Jr.

 news article headlines—See headlines.

 none—When used to mean "no single one," none always takes a singular verb and pronoun.
 "None of the 12 students is (not are) taking the exam."